whatupfoo/final-capstone/README.md

 - Unable to push to docker using Jenkins, even after adding docker credentials to Jenkins.
 Finally found a way to have Jenkins use docker credentials with `withDockerRegistry([ credentialsId: "dockerhub", url: "" ])`.

-- Installing `kubectl` on Ubuntu instead of Jenkins caused issues where Jenkins is unable to run `kubectl` commands.
+- Installing `kubectl` on Ubuntu user instead of Jenkins user caused issues where Jenkins is unable to run `kubectl` commands.
 My workaround is using `sudo su ubuntu -c` to run it.

 - Switching between blue and green app doesn't show at first, but later realized it must be cached.
 By switching to incognito, I was able to see the switch.